syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

                     Style = new AnnotationStyle(){ Color = "white" }
                 }
             },
-            //Defines mouse over tooltip for a node Tooltip = new NodeTooltip()
+            //Defines mouse over tooltip for a node.
+            Tooltip = new NodeTooltip()
             {
                 Content = "Node1",
-                //Sets to show tooltip at mouse position RelativeMode = TooltipRelativeMode.Mouse
+                //Sets to show tooltip at mouse position.
+                RelativeMode = TooltipRelativeMode.Mouse
             }
         };